ShahemNezamEddin/Dancing-together/README.md

 - __Gallery__

-  - The gallery will provide the user with dancing images to see what the classes look like.
+  - The gallery provides users with dancing images to see what the classes look like.
-  - This section is valuable to the user, it will give them an idea about the classes and the ballet training.
+  - This section is valuable to users, it gives them an idea about the classes and the ballet training.

 ![Gallery](https://github.com/ShahemNezamEddin/Dancing-together/blob/main/assets/images/gallery-readme-1.PNG)
 ![Gallery](https://github.com/ShahemNezamEddin/Dancing-together/blob/main/assets/images/gallery-readme-2.PNG)